JadeXIN/LargeGNN/README.md

 We build our model based on [Python](https://www.python.org/) and [Tensorflow](https://www.tensorflow.org/).

 ### Getting Started
-Please unzip the src.zip and place it in your project folder.
 You can test our implementation by runing main_ea.py or .sh files.
 Please modify the path to your configuration at config folder.

 #### Dependencies
-You can refer to the requirements of [Dual-AMN](https://github.com/MaoXinn/Dual-AMN) to start the implementation of ours.
+As we choose Dual-AMN as our base-model, you can refer to the requirements of [Dual-AMN](https://github.com/MaoXinn/Dual-AMN) to start the implementation of ours.

 - Python 3.x (tested on Python 3.8)
 - matplotlib==3.1.1